best trip CONTACT AN ADVISOR

 Sallkantay

-The trip begins with an early pickup at 4:30 AM from your hotel and a 3-hour drive to the trailhead, arriving around 7:30 AM.
-You will enjoy breakfast prepared by the chef and meet the muleteer team to start the Salkantay hike.
+It starts with pick-up at your hotel at 4:30 a.m. and a 3-hour journey to the starting point of the hike, where you will arrive around 7:30 a.m.
+There, you will enjoy breakfast prepared by the chef and meet the muleteers to begin the Salkantay hike.

-After lunch, you will walk 2 more hours to the stunning Humantay Lake (4,200 m / 13,779 ft).
-Once there, you can explore, relax, and admire the incredible turquoise lake views.
-You will then continue for 2 hours to the campsite at the base of Salkantay Mountain.
-Along the way, you'll observe various species of flora and fauna, such as Andean geese and vizcachas (rabbit-like animals).
+After lunch, you will walk for another 2 hours to reach Humantay Lake (4,200 m/13,779 ft).
+Once you arrive, you can swim, relax, and enjoy the views of the turquoise lagoon.
+Then you will continue for 2 hours to the campsite at the foot of the Salkantay snow-capped mountain.
+On the way, you can spot various species of flora and fauna, such as Andean geese and vizcachas (animals resembling rabbits).

-The campsite is at Salkantaypampa (4,150 m / 13,615 ft), offering clear views of Salkantay Peak and a spectacular night sky.
-Enjoy dinner and rest under the stars.
+The campsite is in Salkantaypampa (4,150 mm/13,615ft) with clear views of the Salkantay peak and a starry sky.
+Dinner and sleep under the stars.

 Distance: 12 km / 7.5 miles